shuan4638/mcs_sim/README.md

 # fast_mcs
-A faster alternative for rdkit maximum common substructure (MCS) search
+A faster alternative for rdkit maximum common substructure (MCS) search for similarity calculation